Sora-mmh/Damages-detection-with-yolov9/README.md

 ## Experimentation and observation
-It's crystal clear that the model behave quite bad on some rare classes.
+It's crystal clear that the model behaves quite bad on some scarce classes.
 Nevertheless, further improvments will be taken into account to enhance the learning on theses underweighted classes.

 <img src="runs/train/exp12/val_batch1_pred.jpg" alt="drawing" width="700"/>